source-foundry/hack-linux-installer/README.md

 - The release archive is unpacked
 - The fonts are installed on the path `$HOME/.local/share/fonts`
 - The font cache is cleared and regenerated
 - `fc-list | grep "Hack"` is executed to display the installed font paths.
-You should see valid output from this command.
+You should see expected install filepaths with this command.